saltstack/salt-bootstrap/README.rst

   curl -L https://bootstrap.saltstack.com/develop | sudo sh -s -- git develop

-If after trying this, you still see the same problems, then, please `file an issue`_.
+If after trying this and the problem still occurs, please `file an issue`_.

 Testing in Vagrant